chelpamilosz/RamUsage/README.md

 # RamUsage
-A python script for Linux that shows our percentage usage of RAM memory.
+A Python script for Linux that shows our percentage usage of RAM memory.